 The Red Writing Workshop with Mark Tredinnick

-A crash-course in grace led by acclaimed poet and essayist Mark Tredinnick.
+BOOKED OUT A crash-course in grace led by acclaimed poet and essayist Mark Tredinnick.

 The workshop draws on Mark’s inspirational writing guide, The Little Red Writing Book—and on his lifetime in letters.